 - Fourth: Bake as directed, meaning, even though smokers are known to cook similar to a convection-style oven, there’s no need to turn down the temp.
 In fact, our best batch to date was probably a few degrees above our regular oven cooking temp.

-- Third: like an oven, get that smoker hot.
+- Third: Get that smoker hot.
 Like a well pre-heated oven, the initial heat needs to be at least 285 degrees F, if not a tad hotter.
 If your Traeger is like mine, you have an option of setting it at 275 or 295.
 I choose 295 knowing we would lose a few degrees when we opened the hatch.

 - Fourth: Bake time is as usual.
 20 minutes.
 Don’t PEEK!
 I know, there is no cute window to peek in on our sleeping beauties, but like I said, DON’T peek.

-“Do they taste smokey?” and our answer, THEY DO!
-It is subtle, and paired with the right filling it tastes like heaven in a cookie.
-I would go far enough to say that it will transfer you to that moment of singing kumbaya around a camp fire.
-Another note: when you use a Traeger you have a choice of which kind of pellets you use to get that smoke.
-We tried every type of pellet flavor from cherry to blended.
-In the end, we wouldn’t choose between them; they were all were delicious.
+Our number one question is, “Do they taste smokey?” and our answer is THEY DO!
+It is subtle and paired with the right filling it tastes like heaven in a cookie.
+I would go far enough to say that it will transfer you to that moment of singing kumbaya around a campfire.

-Now a little nod of appreciation: If it wasn’t for the masterminds at Orson Gygi, and the wonderful team at Traeger, none of this would have even turned out to be a thing.
+Now a little nod of appreciation: If it wasn’t for the masterminds at Orson Gygi, and the wonderful team at Traeger, none of this would have even turned out.
 We love the chance to work with Gygi.
 They feel like family and I am beyond lucky to be able to work with them.
-We hope you will try this softer side of Traeger.
-Make sure to tag us if you do! @sweetmacshop
+We hope you will try to bake something sweet on your Traeger.
+Make sure to tag us if you do!